 “Meditation” means different things in different cultures and in different spiritual and religious groups.
 It has been a core component of many religions for thousands of years.
 These spiritual groups use meditation for all manner of purposes.
 Some groups may use meditation as a form of healing (meditation can lower blood pressure, boost the immune system, help fight depression and anxiety and much more), where others will focus on core personality traits— one of the ways Buddhists use meditation, for instance, is to develop loving kindness.]

-The Daily Meditation Guide : Meditation Techniques: An Introduction
+The free online meditation course part 2: Meditation Techniques: An Introduction

 In The Daily Meditation guide we will cover all the major types.
-Meditation may be done sitting, standing, lying down or while moving (again, Zen walking meditation is a great example of meditation is movement).
+Meditation may be done sitting (often using a meditation cushion), standing, lying down or while moving (again, Zen walking meditation is a great example of meditation is movement).
 Meditation often uses objects (the most important is the meditation mala, a necklace of 108 beads that are used to count breaths or mantras while meditating).
 Meditation can also be done while performing mundane tasks.
 A Buddhist monk, for instance, would practice meditation while washing.

 The Daily Meditation Guide : Mindfulness Meditation